-You may be familiar with diphtheria because it is included in your local vaccination schedule, but the chances that you have encountered a child suffering from the disease are considerably slimmer.
-Diphtheria has been around for centuries: Hippocrates may have described it 2500 years ago when he wrote about an influenza-like disease causing skin lesions and “arachnoid” formations in the mouth.
+You may be familiar with diphtheria because it is included in your local vaccination schedule.
+Still, the chances that you have encountered a child suffering from the disease are considerably slimmer.
+Diphtheria has been around for centuries: Hippocrates may have described it 2500 years ago when he wrote about an influenza-like illness causing skin lesions and “arachnoid” formations in the mouth.
 French physician, Pierre Bretoneau, named the disease diphtheria in 1826 after the Greek word diphthera (leather).
 This referred to the tough pseudomembranes that form in the patient’s throat.
-Diphtheria was a major cause of childhood death but is now very rare in high-income countries thanks to vaccination.
+Diphtheria was a significant cause of childhood death but is now very rare in high-income countries thanks to vaccination.
 There continue to be small-scale outbreaks, such as recently in Australia.
-It is also more common in regions with poor vaccination rates, such as the former Soviet Union, and in conflict areas.
+It is also more common in regions with poor vaccination rates, such as the former Soviet Union, and conflict areas.

 Diphtheria is caused by the aerobic gram-positive bacterium Corynebacterium diphtheriae.
-Symptoms are produced by toxigenic C. diphtheriae strains; a toxin is only present if a bacteriophage introduces the toxin-gene (tox gene) into the bacterium.
+Toxigenic C. diphtheriae strains produce symptoms; a toxin is only present if a bacteriophage introduces the toxin gene (tox gene) into the bacterium.
 Humans are the only known reservoir for C. diphtheriae.
 Commensal carriage is possible, but the absence of a tox gene does not necessarily mean that these bacteria won’t acquire the gene in the future.

 Another species of the same genus, Corynebacterium ulcerans, is carried by several animal species and can cause a similar disease in humans.

 Respiratory and cutaneous symptoms are common in diphtheria: